-When our loved ones start to show signs of impaired mobility, it may be time to consider how accessible their homes may be.
+When an older loved one starts to show signs of impaired mobility, it may be time to consider the accessibility of their home.
 One of the spaces in which they’re the most vulnerable: the bathroom.
-To protect your loved one, you might want to invest in a shower chair, which can minimize risk of injury on a slippery surface — important, since more than one in four Americans over age 65 suffer a fall each year, according to the Centers for Disease Control and Prevention (CDC).
+To protect your loved one, you might want to invest in a shower chair, which can minimize the risk of injury on a slippery surface — something that’s incredibly important, since more than one in four Americans over age 65 suffer a fall each year, according to the Centers for Disease Control and Prevention (CDC).

 An older adult may need a product that can help them get in and out of the shower, maintain their balance or simply provide a place to rest, notes Susan Adamowicz, OTR, an occupational therapist at McLean Health Center in Simsbury, Connecticut.
 “Having a seat provides them the support that can allow them to continue participating in bathing while sitting,” she says.